bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 - Range: 0 50

-- Units: deciseconds
+- Units: ds

 ## CAM_SERVO_ON: Servo ON PWM value

-PWM value to move servo to when shutter is activated
+PWM value in microseconds to move servo to when shutter is activated

 - Range: 1000 2000

-- Units: pwm
+- Units: PWM

 ## CAM_SERVO_OFF: Servo OFF PWM value

-PWM value to move servo to when shutter is deactivated
+PWM value in microseconds to move servo to when shutter is deactivated

 - Range: 1000 2000

-- Units: pwm
+- Units: PWM

 ## CAM_TRIGG_DIST: Camera trigger distance